johnbcodes/docker-node-rust/README.md

 The Dockerfile code for Rust installation was created by the [Rust community](https://rust-lang.org/).

-The Github Action CI, publishing of the ghcr.io image, and documentation was created by myself.
+The GitHub Action CI, publishing of the ghcr.io image, and documentation was created by myself.